Nate Lowe Player Props: Rangers vs. Rays

 Rays Pitching Rankings

-- The Rays pitching staff ranks 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Rays pitching staff ranks 20th in the league.

-- Rays pitchers combine to give up 63 home runs (one per game), the eighth-fewest in baseball.
+- The Rays surrender the 10th-fewest home runs in baseball (66 total, one per game).

-- Glasnow (0-0) takes the mound for the Rays to make his third start this season.
+- The Rays are sending Bradley (4-2) to the mound for his eighth start of the season.
+He is 4-2 with a 3.60 ERA and 48 strikeouts in 35 2/3 innings pitched.

-- In his most recent appearance on Saturday, the right-hander threw 5 1/3 innings against the Boston Red Sox, allowing one earned run while surrendering four hits.
+- In his most recent time out on Sunday against the Boston Red Sox, the righty threw five innings, giving up two earned runs while surrendering six hits.

+- In seven games this season, the 22-year-old has a 3.60 ERA and 12.3 strikeouts per nine innings, while giving up a batting average of .248 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.